mazeninvent/Test68200168/README.md

 $$
 u(t) = K_p e(t) + K_d \frac{{de(t)}}{{dt}}
 $$
+$$
 - \( e(t) \): Error between the desired angle (upright position) and the current angle.
 - \( K_p \): Proportional gain.
 - \( K_d \): Derivative gain.
+$$
 The proportional term adjusts the control input proportional to the error, while the derivative term predicts system behavior, providing damping and improving stability.
+With PID we are running one loop to minimize angular pitch angle to zero by doing velocity control. videos

 ### Running the PID Script